Anb98/NestJS-Test/README.md

   - If no JSON link is found, search for JSON links in a web page
   - Return the first JSON found as a response
   - If no JSON links are found, return a 404 response
+- There are some example email to test every case in `challenge/example-emails`
 - Unit testing coverage:

 ![Unit testing coverage](./real-challenge.png)